Among the Shadows: Reception

 The film received few reviews from mainstream media outlets, with one negative review listed on Rotten Tomatoes.
 However, based upon seeing the trailer for it, The Guardian wrote that Lohan was "pioneering a bold new acting theory known as Never Sharing the Frame With Other Characters, So It Looks As If All Your Lines Were Filmed Remotely in a Single Day, And Also Being Quite Rigid and Flat and Squinting in a Manner That Suggests You're Simply Reading Just Your Lines From a Card Off-Screen.
 When this becomes the accepted form of mainstream screen acting in generations to come, and it will, remember where you saw it first."

-Gianni Capaldi, one the leads in the film, gave his own review of it: "Lindsay plays a vampire and she was an absolute peach to work with.
+Gianni Capaldi, one of the leads in the film, gave his own review of it: "Lindsay plays a vampire and she was an absolute peach to work with.
 She is a real talent and she owns the stage when she gets in her stride.
 To be honest I think the film wasn't edited as best as it could have been and it really missed a beat.
 That and a mishmash of characters was confusing, but it's still worth a watch if you're into that genre."
 In October 2021, Parade listed Among the Shadows as one of the 31 best werewolf movies, describing it as a "mystery, horror, and political thriller rolled into one package."
-Seventeen also ranked it at number four on their "15 Werewolf Movies To Stream During a Full Moon" list.
+Seventeen also ranked it at number eight on their "15 Werewolf Movies To Stream During a Full Moon" list.